mzuther/K-Meter/README.markdown

 ### K-Meter crashes when the plug-in is loaded/opened

-K-Meter comes with a folder called `kmeter`.
+1. K-Meter comes with a folder called `kmeter`.
 This folder must be located in the same folder as the plug-in, so please copy it along and try again!

+2. K-Meter requires a processor which supports the SSE2 instruction set (if you run at Windows 8 and above, it does).
+On Windows, you might also have to install the [Visual C++ Redistributable for Visual Studio 2017][VC++ Redist].

 ## Documentation